richardschoen/QshOni/README.md

 ## Using the QSHWRTLOG CL command to write a user defined log record to a DB2 log file

-The following example calls the ```QSHWRTLOG``` command to write a record with message type of: INFO to a log file ```QTEMP/LOGTMP0001```.
+The following example calls the ```QSHWRTLOG``` command to write a record with message type of: ```INFO``` to a log file ```QTEMP/LOGTMP0001```.
 The DB2 table gets auto-created via embedded SQL in the CL command.
 And the record is also written via SQL using the RUNSQL command.
 If recreate is *NO, we simply create or append to the log file if it already exists.
-This is good for accumumulating entries.
+This is good for accumulating entries.
-If recreate is *YES, we will delate and recreate the DB2 log file and append to the log file.
+If recreate is *YES, we will delete and recreate the DB2 log file and append to the log file.
 It's good to use the RECREATE(*YES) option for the first message in a process if you want to start with a clean/empty log file.
  ```
-      QSHWRTLOG MSG('This is a sample messag')
+      QSHWRTLOG MSG('This is a sample message')
         MSGTYPE(INFO)
         LOGFILE(QTEMP/LOGTMP0001)
         RECREATE(*NO)